 We believe each of our students is created by God for a specific purpose.
 While these purposes start to unfold, there are important skills that all students must have regardless of where they end up and what they end up doing.
-We have identified these skills as "The 5 Ps".
+Grades at HCMS communicate academic achievement, while we have identified Attitude and Effort as two skills that are also important to communicate with parents.